Moroccan hip-hop

-Moroccan rap music is a Moroccan musical style related to rap and hip hop culture.
-The emergence and evolution of rap music in Morocco represent a significant chapter in the country's contemporary cultural history.
-While influenced by global hip-hop trends, Moroccan rap has developed its own distinct identity, reflecting the unique social, cultural, and political landscapes of the nation.

-In recent years, the Moroccan rap scene has witnessed substantial growth and diversification, encompassing a wide array of styles, lyrical approaches, and regional influences.
-Consequently, the rise of Moroccan rap has provided a vital platform for youth expression, addressing pertinent social issues, and contributing significantly to the ongoing cultural dialogue within the country.
+Moroccan hip-hop (also Moroccan rap) is a Moroccan musical style related to rap and hip hop culture.
+Hip-hop emerged in Morocco during the mid-1980s as an underground movement among urban youth, mostly in cities like Casablanca, Rabat and Meknes.
+Moroccan rap was influenced by French and American hip-hop and often integrated local musical traditions and sounds.
+Lyrics are predominantly performed in Darija, the Moroccan Arabic dialect, and to less extent in Tamazight and French, and frequently address themes such as social inequality, corruption, and political dissent.
+Rap music has grown into one of Morocco's most popular and influential musical styles, especially among the youth.

 History

 Beginnings (mid 1980s – late 1990s)

-Hip hop culture was introduced to Morocco in the mid-1980s, primarily through Moroccans residing abroad who returned from Europe, bringing the new musical style with them.
-The first known Moroccan rapper to perform in Darija was Shams Ddine in 1985.
-Early pioneers spent subsequent years adapting the Western rap format to a local context, developing a unique phrasing that blended foreign influences with Moroccan linguistic and musical sensibilities.
+Hip hop culture was introduced to Morocco in the mid-1980s, primarily through Moroccans living in Europe and the US, who returned home in the early 1980s and brought the new musicla style with them.
+Shams Dinn is widely cited as the first Moroccan rapper to perform in Darija, with an appearance recorded in 1985.
+Early pioneers spent subsequent years adapting the Western rap format to a local sound, developing a unique style that blended foreign influences with Moroccan linguistic and musical sensibilities.

 The group Double A (Aminoffice and Ahmad), formed in Salé in 1995, is widely credited with releasing the first official Moroccan rap album, Wa9i3 (Reality), in 1996.
-Other foundational groups from this era include H-Kayne (formed 1996 in Meknes) and Zanka Flow (formed 1998 in Tangier).
-The genre's expansion was facilitated by a political liberalization in the late 1990s, which allowed new musical forms to flourish.
+Other foundational groups from this era include H-Kayne, formed in 1996 in Meknes, and Zanka Flow (Muslim and L3arbe), formed in 1998 in Tangier.
+The genre's expansion was facilitated by a political liberalization in the late 1990s with King Mohamed VI, which allowed new musical forms to flourish.

-Growth and nationalization (2000–2004)
+Growth and mainstream (2000–2010)

 The early 2000s marked a period of rapid growth, largely driven by the internet.
 Community websites like dima-rap.com (2000), raptiviste.net, and rapmaroc.com created a centralized media window for the burgeoning scene.
 These portals were instrumental in promoting artists and culminated in the first major national rap compilation in 2003, featuring groups like Casa Crew, H-Kayne, and Don Bigg.

-This period saw the rise of several influential groups.
-Casa Crew, formed in Casablanca in 1999 by Masta Flow, Chaht Man, Jocker, and Caprice, gained national fame with their hit "Men Zanka L’zanka."
-The collective Piranha Labo, also founded in 2003, brought together a new wave of lyrical rappers like Gamehdi, Netro, M-Psy and Za3im.
+This period saw the rise of several influential groups: Casa Crew, formed in Casablanca in 1999 by Masta Flow, Chaht-Man, J-OK, and Caprice, gained national fame with their hit "Men Zanka L’zanka."
+The collective Piranha Labo, founded in Salé in 2003, brought together a new wave of lyrical rappers like Gamehdi, Netro, M-Psy, and Za3im.

 Widad Mjama, known as Queen Thug of the group Thug Gang, became the first prominent female Moroccan rapper after winning the hip-hop category at the 2001 Boulevard des Jeunes Musiciens festival.